 - Over 30 kilograms = Felony: Fine up to $500,000 and prison term of 138 to 204 months

 - Within 1,00 feet of a school zone (any amount) = Fine up to $300,000 and mandatory minimum sentence of 4 years, to up to 7 years in prison

 Selling drug paraphernalia within 1,000 feet of school grounds or selling paraphernalia to a minor is a nonperson felony.
-Such crimes are punishable by a fine up to $500,000 and a prisoner term between 5 months on probation to 17 months in jail.
+Such crimes are punishable by a fine of up to $500,000 and a prison term between 5 months on probation to 17 months in jail.

 Home cultivation of cannabis is illegal in the State of Kansas.
 Manufacturing and growing marijuana are felony crimes punishable as follows:

 - Between 4 to 50 plants = Fine up to $300,000 and 46 to 83 months in jail

 - Between 50 to 100 plants = Fine up to $500,000 and 92 to 144 months in jail

 - More than 100 plants = Fine up to $500,000 and 138 to 204 months in jail